 Insulin for People with Type 2 Diabetes

-After being diagnosed with Type 2 diabetes, providers may initially prescribe metformin along with recommended changes to eating patterns and exercise habits.
-However, because Type 2 diabetes is a progressive chronic illness, insulin may be introduced to manage glucose levels.
-It’s important to note that starting insulin is never the fault of the patient with T2D and that this treatment is to help improve or maintain a high quality of life.
-Beginning an insulin regimen to manage or improve diabetes care does not mean one has “failed” at diabetes management.
+There is a great deal of shame and guilt that can come with needing insulin as a person with Type 2 diabetes.
+It’s important to note that starting insulin is never the fault of the person with diabetes and that this treatment is to help improve or maintain a high quality of life.
+Beginning an insulin regimen to manage or improve your blood sugar levels does not mean you have “failed” at diabetes management.

 Insulin Resources for Type 2 Diabetes Management: